Contributed by Debbie Clason, staff writer, Healthy Hearing 2021-09-08T00:00:00-05:00

 Hearing aid gear for your gym bag

 One of the best ways to feel comfortable wearing your hearing aids during physical activity is to be prepared.
+Hearing aids are easily lost, after all.
 Here’s a list of some of the gear to have on hand:

 Remote microphones – If it's important to hear your fitness instructor or you're in a large noisy class, you can ask them to wear a remote microphone that delivers sound directly to your hearing aids.

 Hearing aid sweatbands – If you perspire heavily and are worried about soaking your behind-the-ear (BTE) hearing aids, you may want to keep a few hearing aid sweatbands in your gym bag.
 These absorbent sleeves fit over your hearing aid to protect it from sweat and grime, are available in a variety of colors and are sized to fit your particular hearing aid.
 They are a relatively inexpensive way to protect your hearing aid investment and range in price depending on the size and manufacturer.